Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 PART I: THE SHOOTING

-On a windy Sunday morning in March 2009, a burly house painter with a messy beard walked into a Carthage nursing home and fatally shot eight people.
+On a windy Sunday morning in March 2009, a burly house painter with a messy beard walked into a Carthage nursing home and killed eight people.

 His rampage began in the parking lot.
 Armed with a .22 caliber hunting rifle, Stewart shot through the rear window of Neal’s unoccupied PT Cruiser before opening fire on a Ford pickup truck near the nursing home’s entrance.
 Michael Cotten was stepping out of the truck when a bullet pierced his left shoulder.
 He ran inside the building and called 911.

-“I told them there was a guy out there shooting,” Cotten said in an interview earlier this month.
+“I told them there was a guy out there shooting,” Cotten said.
 “It wasn’t long after that, as I went further into the facility (to hide), that we realized he was coming in.”

-Jerry Avant Jr., a nurse, is believed to have been gunned down while attempting to move patients out of Stewart’s path.
-The 38-year-old had served 10 years in the U.S. Coast Guard before receiving a nursing degree from Sandhills Community College, which would later establish a scholarship in his memory.
+Jerry Avant Jr., a nurse, was gunned down while attempting to move patients out of Stewart’s path.
+The 38-year-old had served 10 years in the U.S. Coast Guard before receiving his nursing degree from Sandhills Community College, which would later establish a scholarship in his memory.

-He was engaged to Jill DeGarmo, a fellow Pinelake employee who escaped the rampage without injury.
+He was engaged to Jill DeGarmo, a co-worker who escaped the shooting without injury.
 In a television interview the next day, DeGarmo said she found her fiancé “laying on the floor bleeding” near shards of glass from a broken window.

 An autopsy report showed that Avant was shot twice from a distance and once at close range.
 He died on an operating table at FirstHealth Moore Regional Hospital in Pinehurst.